divinetreasure-cpu/FINTECH_CUSTOMER_SEGMENTATION/README.md

 Credit-Reliant Household	419 (17%)	41	$3,718	-1%	76% credit utilization, negative savings rate, low investment
 (Full numeric profile in cluster_profiles.csv; visual comparison in plots/06_cluster_profile_heatmap.png.)

-A sanity-check cross-tab against the five true generating personas (plots/07_cluster_vs_true_persona.png) confirms the clustering recovered four of the five cleanly — it only merged "Budget-Conscious Saver" and "Steady Middle," two personas that were behaviorally similar by design.
+A sanity-check cross-tab against the five true generating personas (plots/07_cluster_vs_true_persona.png) confirms the clustering recovered four of the five cleanly and it only merged "Budget-Conscious Saver" and "Steady Middle," two personas that were behaviorally similar by design.
 That's a reasonable thing for the algorithm to do, not a failure of it.

 4. Business Read on Each Segment
-Steady Mainstream — the largest group; good target for standard cross-sell (higher-yield savings, round-up investing) without a heavy engagement push.
+* Steady Mainstream : the largest group; good target for standard cross-sell (higher-yield savings, round-up investing) without a heavy engagement push.
-Young Digital Spender — high engagement but almost no investment balance; the clearest opportunity for a "start investing with $5" micro-investing product, or budgeting nudges given the low savings rate.
+* Young Digital Spender : high engagement but almost no investment balance; the clearest opportunity for a "start investing with $5" micro-investing product, or budgeting nudges given the low savings rate.
-High-Income Investor — low app engagement despite high value; suggests this segment uses the app transactionally rather than as a primary financial hub — a premium/wealth-management tier could deepen engagement.
+* High-Income Investor : low app engagement despite high value; suggests this segment uses the app transactionally rather than as a primary financial hub, a premium/wealth-management tier could deepen engagement.
-Credit-Reliant Household — negative savings rate and high credit utilization signal financial stress; the segment most likely to benefit from (and most sensitive to) responsible-lending features like spend-alerts or a debt-paydown tool, not more credit offers.
+* Credit-Reliant Household : negative savings rate and high credit utilization signal financial stress; the segment most likely to benefit from (and most sensitive to) responsible-lending features like spend-alerts or a debt-paydown tool, not more credit offers.
 5. How to Extend
-Try hierarchical clustering or DBSCAN and compare stability against K-means Track segment membership over time — persona transitions (e.g. Young Digital Spender → Steady Mainstream) are often more actionable than a single snapshot
+* Try hierarchical clustering or DBSCAN and compare stability against K-means
+* Track segment membership over time like persona transitions (e.g. Young Digital Spender → Steady Mainstream) are often more actionable than a single snapshot
-Feed cluster labels into a supervised model predicting a business outcome (e.g. investment product adoption) to test whether segments actually differ in the metric that matters
+* Feed cluster labels into a supervised model predicting a business outcome (e.g. investment product adoption) to test whether segments actually differ in the metric that matters

 How to Run
-pip install pandas numpy scikit-learn matplotlib seaborn python src/01_generate_data.py python src/02_eda.py python src/03_clustering.py
+1. pip install pandas numpy scikit-learn matplotlib seaborn
+2. python src/01_generate_data.py
+3. python src/02_eda.py
+4. python src/03_clustering.py